r-lib/rray/README.md

 The goal of `mtrx` is to provide a simpler matrix class in R, similar in spirit to `tibble`.

+Eventually, it would be great if mtrx objects had broadcasting semantics, similar to what is done in Numpy.

+It would also be neat to have a `dplyr`-ish interface on top of them.

 **This is just an experiment, and this package should not be used for anything meaningful.**